rajbot/bitstream.io/content/pages/index.md

 [autocrop](https://github.com/rajbot/autocrop)                   | C code that automatically crops book images, used in the IA scanning centers.
 It was originally written as a side project, and I could use help improving the algorithm. ([github](https://github.com/rajbot/autocrop)).
 [gPhoto camera drivers](http://www.gphoto.org)                   | I got to work with Paul Walmsley when he added gphoto support and [a linux kernel patch](https://lkml.org/lkml/2007/8/16/330) for the Canon 5D camera, used in the IA scanning centers.
 [Here are our notes](/tag/gphoto.html) from reverse-engineering Canon drivers.
 [IA Python Library](https://github.com/jjjake/ia-wrapper)        | Jake Johnson has written a great python and command-line interface to IA storage.
 I've been contributing improvements, and find this project quite useful. ([github](https://github.com/jjjake/ia-wrapper))
 [IA HTML5 Uploader](http://archive.org/upload/)                  | I am currently working on the IA HTML5 Uploader, which was originally developed by Michael Ang.
-Although it is part of the archive.org codebase and not available on github, the javascript for the uploader is [available here](http://archive.org/upload/app/js/ia_uploader.js).
+Book Digitization Software                                       | I wrote IA's server-based digitization tool called RePublisher, which is used by the Scribe bookscanners.
 Open Source IA Projects                                          | There are many other projects available on the [Internet Archive github organization page](https://github.com/internetarchive/).